Goodwill & Distinctiveness Analysis

 Ontario Superior Court of Justice · Passing off, trade name confusion, injunctive relief

-Counsel to the respondent business on an application alleging passing off arising from similar corporate/trade names in a regional construction market.
+Counsel to the respondent business on an application alleging passing off arising from similar corporate and trade names in a regional construction market.
 Responsive materials addressed goodwill, the overall presentation of the parties' names and get-up, and the absence of a likelihood of confusion.
 The matter was successfully resolved with no injunctive relief issued against the respondent.

 Passing off is a consumer-focused tort that protects business goodwill from deceptive market conduct causing or likely to cause confusion about the source of goods or services.
 It runs in parallel with the statutory passing-off action under s.
 7(b) of the Trade-marks Act, but remains available even where no mark is registered — protecting unregistered trade dress, business names, product packaging, website "look and feel," and other indicia that consumers have come to associate with a particular source.
 The action's objective is both remedial and prophylactic: to halt confusion quickly via injunctions, and to ensure a defendant does not benefit from the claimant's hard-won reputation through damages or an account of profits.